Maiolino-Au/scRNAseq_tutorial/README.md

 | `docker restart <container_id>` | Restart a stopped Docker container |
 | `docker system prune -a` | Remove all stopped containers, unused images, and unused networks |

-## Prebuilt Docker image - WORK IN PROGRESS
+## Prebuilt Docker image

 Many prebuilt Docker images are available on the Docker Hub repository, which can be used as a base for your own Dockerfile or run directly.
 This can save time and effort in setting up the environment, as these images often come with the necessary software and dependencies already installed.

 If you try to run a container from an image that is not present on your system, Docker will automatically download it from the Docker Hub repository.
+You can also pull a specific image from the repository using the `docker pull` command.

-This is mine - WORK IN PROGRESS
+The image build from the Dockerfile above is available on GitHub Container Registry, and can be pulled with the following command:

 ```sh
 docker pull ghcr.io/maiolino-au/scrnaseq_tutorial:latest
 ```

-This image is build by the Satija Lab, the developers of Seurat, and is available on Docker Hub.
+You can find various prebuilt images, one that might be usefull is the `satijalab/seurat` image, build by the Satija Lab, the developers of Seurat, and is available on [Docker Hub](https://hub.docker.com/r/satijalab/seurat).
 It contains the latest version of Seurat and all its dependencies.
 It runs on a terminal and does not contain JupyterLab, but it is possible to install it inside the container or to use this image as a base for your own Dockerfile.
+There is one available for each version of Seurat, so you can choose the one that best fits your needs.
+The following command pulls the Seurat 5.0.0 image from Docker Hub:

 ```sh
 docker pull satijalab/seurat:5.0.0